Imagination Fair (January 23, 2020)

 This committee organizes parent volunteers during the first few weeks of school to assist children in finding their classrooms, going through the lunch line and navigating bus drop off and pick up.

-My School Anywhere is Groveland’s automated student directory and volunteer signup.
-Families can access My School Anywhere for free on any device via My School Anywhere’s website (myschoolanywhere.com) or free mobile app.
-If you have any questions about or problems accessing My School Anywhere, please email firstname.lastname@example.org.
+Membership Toolkit is Groveland’s automated student directory and volunteer signup.
+Families can access Membership Toolkit for free on any device via their website (www.membershiptoolkit.com) or the free mobile app.
+If you have any questions about or problems accessing, please email firstname.lastname@example.org.